ferd/rebar3_shellrpc/README.md

 ```

 Use the `dist_node` option of rebar 3.1.x or a nightly build in any project
-ifor which you want the feature to work:
+for which you want the feature to work:

 ```erlang
 {dist_node, [{sname, myproject}]}.